 Taking the top spot for places you can find the best Guinness in Dublin, according to the Guinness Guru, is John Kavanagh’s The Gravediggers in Dublin 9.

-Daragh says, “Situated right beside Glasnevin cemetery and currently run by the seventh generation of Kavanaghs, this 180-year-old pub serves the best pint of Guinness on the planet.”
+Pintman Daragh Curran says, “Situated right beside Glasnevin Cemetery and currently run by the seventh generation of Kavanaghs; this 180-year-old pub serves the best pint of Guinness on the planet.”

 Known as ‘Heaven in Glasnevin’, John Kavanagh’s is a no-frills pub that offers some of the best Guinness you’ll ever drink.

 Address: 1 Prospect Square, Glasnevin, Dublin, D09 CF72, Ireland